Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 In addition to head shops, you’ll also find some pretty awesome record and clothing stores here.

-A few recommended places include Amoeba Records, Buffalo Exchange, Decades of Fashion, and Loved to Death.
+Be sure to check out Amoeba Records, Buffalo Exchange, Decades of Fashion, and Loved to Death.

 My personal favourite part of visiting this area is seeing the house where the Grateful Dead used to live.